joacocibeira/IphoneUtils/README.md

 # IphoneUtils

-IphoneUtils is an open-source project aimed at enhancing the user experience for iPhone users by providing a collection of utilities.
+IphoneUtils is a collection of utilities for iPhone users, designed to enhance the user experience by providing convenient tools and features.

+## Features

+### 1. Multi-Object Copy-Paste

+IphoneUtils allows users to copy and paste multiple objects effortlessly, streamlining the copy-paste workflow for improved productivity.